bcaudan/jasmine-spec-reporter/README.md

     {
       displayStacktrace: false,     // display stacktrace for each failed assertion
-      displayFailuresSummary: true, // display summary of all failures after tests execution
+      displayFailuresSummary: true, // display summary of all failures after execution
       displaySuccessfulSpec: true,  // display each successful spec
       displayFailedSpec: true,      // display each failed spec
       displaySkippedSpec: false,    // display each skipped spec